DontPanicO/jwtXploiter/README.md

 # jwtCracker
-A tool to test the security of json web token
+A tool to test the security of json web token.
+The tool is in beta, plese open issues when you run into errors.

 ### Wiki
 Upcoming Wiki - Next Days